Anmol-1408/Authmate-docs/docs/set-up-your-authmate-account.md

 ---
-id: Set up your AuthMate account
+id: setup-your-authmate-account
 title: Set up your AuthMate account
 sidebar_position: 2
 ---

 # Set up your AuthMate account

-Before you can start integrating AuthMate into your application, you need to create a AuthMate account and set up a new project in the AuthMate Dashboard.
-This guide will walk you through those steps.
+Before integrating AuthMate into your application, you need to create an AuthMate account and set up a new project in the AuthMate Dashboard.
+This guide will walk you through these steps.

-## Sign into AuthMate
+## Sign in to AuthMate

-Create a AuthMate account or sign into the AuthMate Dashboard.
+Create an AuthMate account or sign in to the [AuthMate Dashboard](https://authmate.xyz/auth/login).

-## Create a AuthMate project
+## Create an AuthMate project

-After signing in you'll be redirected to the AuthMate Dashboard.
-To create a new project, select the Create project button.
-You'll be redirected to the interactive authentication project setup form.
+After signing in, you will be redirected to the AuthMate Dashboard.
+To create a new project, select the **Create project** button.
+This will take you to the interactive authentication project setup form.

-Once you are in the interactive authentication setup form, you will be asked to build your authentication flow.
+In the setup form, you will be guided to build your authentication flow according to your requirements.

 ## Integrate AuthMate into your application

-Now that your project is created in the AuthMate Dashboard, you are provided API key for that particular project. you can integrate it into your codebase using API key.
-To integrate AuthMate into your application, use one of our quickstarts.
+Once your project is created in the AuthMate Dashboard, you will receive an API key for that specific project.
+Use this API key to integrate AuthMate into your codebase.

+To get started quickly, use one of our available quickstart guides on [authmate.xyz](https://authmate.xyz).